felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 question: *"What the heck is DevOps, anyway?"*

 You can  probably imagine why, depending on the day, my impostor syndrome simply got out of control.
-I started as a humble Physicist.
-I changed career paths after my Masters degree to become a Machine Learning scientist (out of nowhere), only to realize I was even worse at that job, so much so that my boss recommended another career change, this time into a field I knew absolutely nothing about.
-I was rightfully terrified.
+I had started as a humble Physicist.
+I had then changed career paths after my Masters degree to become a Machine Learning scientist (out of nowhere).
+I had come to the conclusion that I was even worse at that job, so much so that my boss recommended another career change into a field I knew absolutely nothing about.
+I was rightfully terrified!

 Not wanting to waste any time, I feverishly started Googling the most basic things, like "How to DevOps?" and "What is DevOps?".
 To give you an idea of the steepness of the